Meet the 2020 Changemakers

 We are delighted to present the 20 young talents that are part of the first edition of the ChangeMakers!

-For the next 6-months the group will follow an intense programme encompasing a series of learning sessions, community exchanges and access to expertise, resources and many more.
+During the course of 5 months the group followed an intense programme encompasing a series of learning sessions, community exchanges and access to expertise, resources and many more.

 Find out more about each of the participants!